 Minc Law Can Help Stop Sextortion & Explore Legal Options

 At Minc Law, we have extensive experience in dealing with these illegal schemes.
 We have helped hundreds of sextortion victims stop the harassment that they are facing and prevent the release of embarassing and sensitive media—and we know how to deal with the ramifications when sextortionists do choose to follow through on their threats.

 We are also well-versed in working with law enforcement and local police forces in the areas where most sextortionists live.
-Whether we are dealing with the Philippine National Police, the DGSN in Morocco, or the PLCC in Ivory Coast, we are prepared to go to these jurisdictions to assist in the investigation into these sextortionists.
+Whether we are dealing with the Philippine National Police for Philippines sextortion victims, the DGSN in Morocco, or the PLCC in Ivory Coast, we are prepared to go to these jurisdictions to assist in the investigation into these sextortionists.

 “Minc Law and Dan Powell worked closely with us to get defamatory material removed from social media sites.
 We would not have been able to get this accomplished without them.
 They are true professionals, and have the resources and skills to guide clients through the process to a successful resolution.”